 The Coconino Center for the Arts is located at 2300 North Fort Valley Road (Highway 180).
 CCA is on the way to several Arizona attractions such as the Grand Canyon, Museum of Northern Arizona, and the Arizona Snowbowl.
-The facility includes a 4,000 square foot art Main Gallery and an indoor amphitheater that seats 200.
+The facility includes an indoor amphitheater that seats 200.

 All applications for exhibitions in the Main Gallery must be submitted online through this website.
 At the bottom of this page, click on the green “Apply” button to access the application.

 Please keep in mind that while the application asks several questions, your proposal does not need to answer all questions.
 For instance, if you have an exhibition concept but have not selected all of the artists that will participate, then it is appropriate to leave that item incomplete.
 The most important aspects of your application will be the quality of the art work images submitted, and the quality and appropriateness of the exhibition concept.

 If you are proposing an exhibition of new art work that has not been created yet, please upload images of art work that are similar in nature to the art work to be exhibited.

 If you do not have other details prepared that the application asks for, simply answer that question with “to be determined.”
 This will not hurt your chances of success.
 Again, it is most important that you provide quality images, a quality description of the exhibition concept, and the types of art work to be shown.

 A volunteer group of artists and arts professionals, the Arts Advisory Council, reviews all proposals and makes recommendations to Arts Council staff.
 They consider the following criteria below as their primary guide for decisions (the points shown below are a guide to provide an understanding of what the Council is seeking, and do not reflect a hard scoring system).
 However, other factors may contribute to final decisions.

 - Appropriateness of exhibition for the Center and northern Arizona